Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the Banff International Research Station and the MAT\-RIX Institute at the University of Melbourne in Creswick for excellent opportunities for collaboration.
-The authors are grateful to the enlightening discussions and interests of many colleagues including Frits Beukers, Charles Doran, Jerome Hoffman, Robert Osburn, Ravi Ramakrishna, David Roberts, Fernando Rodriguez-Villegas, Duco van Straten, Mark Watkins and Jie Zhou.
-The computations are carried out and verified by either \texttt{Sagemath} or \texttt{Magma}.
+The authors would like to thank the Banff International Research Station and the \text{MATRIX} Institute at the University of Melbourne in Creswick for excellent opportunities for collaboration.
+The authors are grateful to the enlightening discussions and interests of many colleagues including Frits Beukers, Charles Doran, Jerome Hoffman, Siu-Hung Ng, Robert Osburn, Ravi Ramakrishna, David Roberts, Fernando Rodriguez-Villegas, Duco van Straten, Masha Vlasenko, Mark Watkins and Jie Zhou.
+The authors would like to further thank Fran\c cois Brunault and Michael Somos for supplying us with some explicit $\eta$-expressions in Table~\ref{tab1}, as well as the anonymous referees for several constructive suggestions.